Citrix Workspace app Desktop Lock

 - Add the URL for the Delivery Controller to the Windows Internet Explorer Trusted Sites list.

-- Add the URL for the first Delivery Group to the Internet Explorer Trusted Sites list in the form desktop://delivery-group-name.
+- Add the URL for the first Delivery Group to the Internet Explorer Trusted Sites list.
+Add the URL in the form desktop://delivery-group-name.

 - Enable Internet Explorer to use automatic logon for Trusted Sites.

-When Citrix Workspace app Desktop Lock is installed on the user device, a consistent smart card removal policy is enforced.
-For example, if the Windows smart card removal policy is set to Force logoff for the desktop, the user must log off from the user device as well, regardless of the Windows smart card removal policy set on it.
-This ensures that the user device is not left in an inconsistent state.
+When Citrix Workspace app Desktop Lock is installed on the user device, it enforces a consistent smart card removal policy.
+For example, if the Windows smart card removal policy is set to Force logoff for the desktop, the user must log off from the user device, regardless of the Windows smart card removal policy set on it.
+Desktop Lock ensures that the user device isn’t left in an inconsistent state.
 This applies only to user devices with the Citrix Workspace app Desktop Lock.

-Be sure to remove both of the components listed below.
+Be sure to remove both of the components listed as follows:

 - Log on with the same local administrator account that was used to install and configure Citrix Workspace app Desktop Lock.